Jehmni/stride-well-app/README.md

 - Vite for development
 - Tailwind CSS for styling
 - shadcn/ui component library
-- Supabase for authentication and database
+- Supabase for authentication and database (web-hosted instance)

+## Important Note About Supabase

+This application uses a web-hosted Supabase instance at `japrzutwtqotzyudnizh.supabase.co`, not a local Supabase instance.
+All database operations, RPC functions, and authentication requests are sent to this web-hosted instance.
+Do not attempt to use local Supabase settings as this will cause the application to fail.
 - React Query for data fetching
 - React Router for navigation
 - Recharts for data visualization